Severson-Group/eMach/docs/source/code.rst

 Machine
 *******************************************

-The ``machine`` code file shall contain a single class, titled ``XXX_Machine``, that contains several different definitions and properties that accomplish the following tasks:
+The ``machine`` code file shall contain a single class that contains several different definitions and properties.
+It should fully define a machine by accomplishing the following tasks:

-1. Initializes the dimensions, parameters, materials, and winding
-2. Defines required inputs from input libraries
+1. Defines the following dictionaries required by all machines:
+    a.
+Dimensions
+    b.
+Parameters
+    c.
+Materials
+    d.
+Winding
-3. Checks if all inputs are present and, if necessary, notifies which ones are missing
+2. Checks if required inputs are present and, if necessary, notifies which ones are missing
-4. Defines all necessary machine properties based on machine inputs
+3. Initializes ``machine`` object if required inputs are present and valid
+4. Comments out explanations of each argument/return, which should include the following:
+    a.
+Arguemnt/return name
+    b.
+Argument/return type

 Machine Operating Point
 *******************************************

-The ``machine_operating_point`` code file shall contain a single class, titled ``XXX_Machine_Oper_Pt`` that contains several different definitions and properties of the specific operating point that accomplish the following tasks:
+The ``machine_operating_point`` code file shall contain a single class defining a machine operating point by accomplishing the following tasks:

-1. Initializes the required operating point inputs
+1. Initializes the operating point by taking user inputs as arguments
-2. Defines each of the properties that result from the operating point
+    a.
+Inputs are any and all information required to fully define a ``machine_operating_point``
+    b.
+Defines required properties for initialization
+2. Comments out explanations of each argument, which should include the following:
+    a.
+Arguemnt name
+    b.
+A brief description of how it is used and where it is stored
+    c.
+Argument units